 C&DI 110.03 addresses the question of whether a company may omit a discussion of the earliest of the three years if that discussion is necessary to an understanding of the company's financial condition, changes in financial condition, and results of operations.
 In this case, C&DI 110.03 clarifies that the company must include the information, but it has two options for doing so: it can either include the discussion in its current disclosure or expressly incorporate by reference the discussion from a previous filing.
-As noted in C&DI 110.02, the statement identifying the location in the previous filing where the discussion by reference; express incorporate by reference; express incorporation by reference language must be included.
+As noted in C&DI 110.02, the statement identifying the location in the previous filing where the discussion appears is not enough to incorporate that discussion by reference; express incorporation by reference language must be included.